ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: Related Work

 \subsection{Camera-Controlled Video Generation.}

-Camera-controlled generation has attracted increasing attention for synthesizing immersive scenes and novel viewpoints~\cite{video-survey,Recapture,Gen3c,3DTrajMaster,Trajectory-attention,MotionMaster,CineMaster,Recammaster}.
-The key challenge lies in how to represent camera motion and inject it into generative models for precise viewpoint control.
+Content consistency has long been a central research topic in generative modeling.
+In recent years, building upon advances in identity and content preservation~\cite{viperid,video_id_1,unityvideo,consistentid}, camera-controlled generation has attracted increasing attention for synthesizing immersive scenes and novel viewpoints~\cite{video-survey,Recapture,Gen3c,3DTrajMaster,Trajectory-attention,zo3t,MotionMaster,CineMaster,Recammaster}.
+The key challenge lies in how to represent camera motion and inject it into generative models for precise control.
 Early works~\cite{motionctrl,Recammaster,Direct-a-video,CameraCtrl,ac3d} condition diffusion models on camera extrinsics or Plücker embeddings, enabling controllable generation but often resulting in inconsistent target-view geometry.
 From a representation-learning perspective~\cite{representation-learning-1,chao1,representation-learning-2,chao2}, such pose-conditioned models primarily capture \emph{statistical correlations} between camera motion and appearance variation rather than \emph{geometric causality}, leading to spatial misalignment and geometric instability.

-To address these issues, recent approaches~\cite{viewcrafter,trajectorycrafter} incorporate 3D point-map priors~\cite{dust3r,depthcrafter,mast3r} to inject explicit geometric structure, yet their performance remains limited by the quality of reconstructed point maps in large-scale driving scenes.
-Alternatively, FreeVS~\cite{FreeVS} and StreetCrafter~\cite{StreetCrafter} leverage LiDAR point clouds for camera control, yet LiDAR data are costly and spatially incomplete.
-In contrast, our approach adopts a purely visual formulation for novel-trajectory generation, replacing LiDAR with 3DGS renderings as structural camera conditions to achieve fine-grained, geometrically consistent control.
+To address these issues, recent approaches~\cite{viewcrafter,trajectorycrafter} incorporate 3D point-map priors~\cite{dust3r,depthcrafter,mast3r} to inject explicit geometric structure.
+However, their performance remains limited by the quality of reconstructed point maps in large-scale driving scenes.
+Alternatively, FreeVS~\cite{FreeVS} and StreetCrafter~\cite{StreetCrafter} leverage LiDAR point clouds for camera control, yet LiDAR data are costly and spatially incomplete, frequently leading to geometrically inconsistent generation results.
+In contrast, our approach adopts a purely visual formulation for novel-trajectory video generation.
+By replacing LiDAR with 3DGS renderings as dense structural camera conditions, we achieve fine-grained, geometrically consistent control.